 For mild symptoms of an allergic reaction, call your doctor right away.
-They may recommend ways to ease your symptoms and determine whether you should keep taking Ocrevus.
+They may recommend ways to ease your symptoms and determine whether you should continue Ocrevus treatment.
 But if your symptoms are serious, and you think you’re having a medical emergency, immediately call 911 or your local emergency number.

 Ocrevus may cause several side effects.
 Here are some frequently asked questions about the drug’s side effects and their answers.